Ohkthx/uo_patcher-py/README.md

 ### Ultima Online Patcher.
-This is a patcher for Ultima Online.
-It will check a remote host for updates for a locally installed client.
-It will process the updates and replace the old files with the ones provided by the server.
-Written for python3.
+This is a patcher for Ultima Online that works in linux.
+It can potentially work on OSX and Windows

 ### Installation:
 ```bash